What is Enterprise SEO? A Marketer’s Guide to Search Optimization

 - White papers

 Not everyone likes reading and not everyone watches video.
 Content atomization helps you spread your reach and give everyone in your target audience the type of content they prefer.
-No matter where they seek their information – Google, YouTube, your blog or newsletter – you’ll be on the front of their minds because your content is everywhere.
+No matter where they seek their information – Google, YouTube, your blog or newsletter – you’ll be top of mind because your content is everywhere.

-Backlinks are an important ingredient in SEO success.
+Backlinks are a pillar of off-page SEO success.
 For a large enterprise, though, securing a few random backlinks here or there will not get you very far.
 Instead, aim to achieve scale with your link acquisition initiatives through structured strategic outreach to publishers, partners, and influencers.

 Terakeet’s Chorus SEO technology fuses CRM functionality with a database of more than 9 million of these entities.
 This makes it easy to scale a campaign to thousands of outreach targets, all within a hyper specific niche.